Kafka Connect Worker Configuration Properties for Confluent Platform¶

 - Producer configuration properties: See Kafka Producer.

-- Consumer configuration properties: See Kafka Consumer.
+- Consumer configuration properties: See Kafka Consumer for Confluent Platform.

 - TLS/SSL encryption properties: See Protect Data in Motion with TLS Encryption in Confluent Platform.